takumi-yyz/edge/templates/grafana/0/README.md

-# Python NATS Subscriber
+# grafana

-This template creates a Python NATS Subscriber application
+This template creates a grafana

 ## Usage

-fill out all required fields
+This grafana always gets the latest official Docker image.

+You can use port 3000 for access.

+User/Password admin/admin